CapSap/pformz/README.md

 # Paddy form
-This is an app to improve a workflow when depositing many tasks into zendesk (setting the correct tags and format, etc) It works via the [zendesk api](https://developer.zendesk.com/api-reference/ticketing/tickets/tickets/#create-many-tickets)
+This is a simple form to improve a workflow when logging many tasks into zendesk (setting the correct tags and format, etc) It works via the [zendesk api](https://developer.zendesk.com/api-reference/ticketing/tickets/tickets/#create-many-tickets)

 ## Tech
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+- Also using Tailwind for styling

 ## Getting Started